 How-to Guide: Capturing stdout with CWL¶

-This guide explains how to capture the standard output (stdout
+This guide explains how to capture the standard output (stdout) of a CommandLineTool in CWL.

 Objective¶